syncfusion-content/windowsforms-docs/WindowsForms/colorui/Getting-Started.md

 ## Adding the ColorUI control via code

-The following steps illustrate how to create an **ColorUI** control programmatically:
+The following steps describe how to create a **ColorUI** control programmatically:

-1) Create a C# or VB application via Visual Studio.
+1) Create a C# or VB application using Visual Studio.

-2) Add the following assembly reference to the project.
+2) Add the following assembly reference to the project:

 * Syncfusion.Shared.Base